 Community Warehouse is a Portland, OR local nonprofit “furniture bank” which collects and redistributes donated furniture and household goods to neighbors in need.
 Community Warehouse is the main resource for low income individuals and families in NW Oregon and SW Washington seeking essential household furnishings.
 It coordinates distribution through a network of more than 200 social service agencies and engages a staff of 25 in addition to 180 active volunteers.

-Click Here to see photos of Bates staff in action!
+Click Here to see more photos of Bates senior leadership in action!

 Bates Group is with you every step of the way.
 Contact us today for more information on how our End-to-End Solutions can help your firm.Contact Bates Group